 Shelf Life: check product label for expiration date

-Tubulin is a labile molecule that loses activity within hours of being thawed.
+Tubulin protein is a labile molecule that loses activity within hours of being thawed.
 When handling Labeled Tubulin-Alexa Fluor® 647, it is strongly recommended to follow the instructions detailed herein.
 Even perceived slight differences in handling can have a significant impact on product quality.

 - store at -80°C and protect from light